penguininja/christmas/_songs/songs/jingle-bells.md

 In a one-horse open sleigh
 O'er the fields we go
 Laughing all the way, ha ha ha
+Bells on bobtails ring
+Making spirits bright
+What fun it is to ride and sing
+A sleighing song tonight, oh!

 ### Chorus
 Jingle bells, jingle bells,
 Jingle all the way.
-Oh! what fun it is to ride
+Oh what fun it is to ride
 In a one-horse open sleigh.
 Hey!

-<p>Jingle bells, jingle bells,
+Jingle bells, jingle bells,
-Jingle all the way;
+Jingle all the way.
-Oh! what fun it is to ride
+Oh what fun it is to ride
 In a one-horse open sleigh.

 ### Verse 2